-9.5.
+2.7.4.
 Interceptor resolution

-This specification extends the Java Interceptors specification and defines:

-- the effect of applying @Nonbinding to an interceptor binding member, and - how the interceptor bindings of a custom implementation of the Interceptor interface are determined.
+This specification extends the Jakarta Interceptors specification and defines the effect of applying @Nonbinding to an interceptor binding member.

 If any interceptor binding has a member annotated @jakarta.enterprise.util.Nonbinding, the member is ignored when performing interceptor resolution, and the method does not need to have the same annotation member value.